 There are multiple muscles that feed into your back.
 When these muscles get stiff and tight, it’s common to experience pain.
-For example, when your hamstrings are tight, they pull the pelvis down and create more pressure on the lower back.
-Tight hip flexors and pelvic muscles will also place extra stress on the spine.
+For example, when your hamstrings are tight, they create more pressure on the lower back.
+Tight hip flexors will also place extra stress on the spine.

 When we spend time hunched over a computer, certain muscles in our body — such as shoulders, back, core, and neck — actually shorten.
 This can have a big impact on your health, even increasing the amount of cortisol (the stress hormone) being released in your body.
 Stretching will help to lengthen and strengthen your muscles, reducing the effort it takes to maintain good posture throughout the day and can help you to feel more relaxed.